ratt-ru/dask-ms/docs/concepts/pyarrays.rst

-If we wish to arbitrarily access variably shaped data, such as can be present in the DATA column, `getcol` cannot be (simply) be used as it is not possible to return a single numpy array representing all of this data.
+If we wish to arbitrarily access variably shaped data, such as can be present in the DATA column, `getcol` cannot be (simply) be used as it is not possible to return a single, fixed shape, numpy array representing all of this data.

 Instead we must make a variably shaped data request via `getvarcol`.: